math2001/gocmt/docs/how-to-add-a-check.md

 }
 ```

+The function's name **has to start with a capital letter**.
+This way the symbol is available to other packages (namely the main package, where the framework lives).

 See [how to write a check](./how-to-write-a-check.md) for CMT's API.

 ## 2. Add check to map of all checks